 where Vi is the velocity increase per increment, Vp is the final velocity the fish swam for the entire 20 minutes, ti is the increment time length and tf is the duration of the last velocity increment until exhaustion.
 Water temperature was kept at 26C for all trials and was recorded using a TEMP-4 temperature probe system (Loligo Systems, Denmark).
-(Hammer, 1995; Plaut, 2001)
+Higher Ucrit values are generally associated with higher fish health (Hammer, 1995; Plaut, 2001).
+Therefore, we expected Ucrit values for fish fed the FO diet to be greater than values for those fed the CO diet.

 Respiration (Oxygen consumption)

-Oxygen consumption (MO2) during swim performance trials was measured using intermittent respirometry at 26C with Pt100 fiber optic probe connected to a Oxy-4 Mini device and AutoResp software version 2.2.0 (Loligo Systems, Denmark).
+Oxygen consumption (MO2) during swim performance trials was measured using intermittent respirometry at 26C with Pt100 fiber optic probe connected to an Oxy-4 Mini device and AutoResp software version 2.2.0 (Loligo Systems, Denmark).
 Independent measurements of MO2 were recorded at 10-minute intervals.
 All chamber water was flushed with oxygenated water following each interval.
 Standard metabolic rate (SMR) was defined as the y intercept of the logarithm of oxygen consumption versus swimming speed.
 Active metabolic rate (AMR) was defined as the maximum three values of MO2 and aerobic scope was defined as AMR - SMR for each fish (Mager & Grosell, 2011).
+If an EFA-deficient diet affected fish metabolism, then we would expect AMR and aerobic scope to be higher in the higher quality FO based diet while SMR would remain stable or decrease in the FO based diet.

 Lipid extraction and fatty acid methylation of zebrafish